wyennie/PlatformScienceExercise/README.md

 **MakeMatrices**

-params *shipments []string*, *drivers []string*
+*params* shipments []string, drivers []string

-return *[][]float64*, *[][]int*
+*return* [][]float64, [][]int

 Creates and returns two matrices:
-  1. *suitabilityScoreMatrix*: A matrix that contains all of the suitability scores between the shipment addressess and driver names
+  1. **suitabilityScoreMatrix**: A matrix that contains all of the suitability scores between the shipment addressess and driver names
-  2. *hungarianMatrix*: A matrix that takes the *suitabilityScoreMatrix* and creates a modified version of it that is suited for the hungarian algorithm.
+  2. **hungarianMatrix**: A matrix that takes the *suitabilityScoreMatrix* and creates a modified version of it that is suited for the hungarian algorithm.

-    *Brief hungarian algorithm*
+# Hungarian Algorithm
 The hungarian algorithm finds the smallest cost, but we want the largest, The implementation of the hungarian algorithm I'm using also accepts a matrix of int not float64.
 We multiply the score by 100 so we can convert between int and float64 to the hundreth place.
 Then subtract each score from a very large number.
 This will make the biggest the smallest